jeskodes/Example_Playwright_Tests_CSharp/README.md

 **What it tests:** Business owners managing customer reviews and feedback sources.

 **How it works:**
-1. Creates fake review data using Bogus library (realistic names, star ratings, comments)
+1. Creates fake review data using Bogus library - *this aspect is not my work and I initially had a working test which directly hooked up to the database to add fake data.*
 2. Business owner adds sources to collect customer reviews
 3. Replies to customer reviews, edits replies, and deletes replies
 4. Deletes entire review sources with confirmation prompts